With low in-state tuition rates, Maryland residents can take advantage of an affordable education at University of Maryland University College.

 - Receiving no public assistance from a state other than Maryland or from a city, county, or municipal agency other than one in Maryland

 - Having the legal ability under the law to live permanently and without interruption in Maryland

 - Rebutting the presumption that he or she is in Maryland primarily to attend an educational institution

 In-State Tuition Eligibility for Veterans

-The Veterans Access, Choice, and Accountability Act of 2014 requires public institutions of higher education to classify veterans and their spouses and children as in-state if all of the following requirements are met:
+The Veterans Access, Choice, and Accountability Act of 2014 requires public institutions of higher education to classify veterans and their spouses and dependent children as in-state if all of the following requirements are met:

-- The student is using veterans benefits.
+- The veteran is using Chapter 31 Vocational Rehabilitation and Employment benefits.